smitius/flea-market/README.md

 ## Credits

-I developed this using some AI tools help and a bit of time.
-It was fun and it is useful to me, it might be to you too.
+I developed this using some AI tools so kudos to all the devs before me whos code was use to train the models.